-The Mount Hotham Alpine Resort Management Board consists of six members, appointed on a skills basis.
+The Mount Hotham Alpine Resort Management Board consists of seven members, appointed on a skills basis.
 The role of the Board is to manage the operational and business aspects of Mount Hotham.

 The inaugural Board officially took over control of the resort as of April 30, 1998.
 Prior to this all Alpine Resorts were managed collectively under the jurisdiction of The Alpine Resorts Commission.

 Board members have a term of up to 3 years and in June 2013, five Board positions were reappointed by the Minister for Environment and Climate Change.